skip to main content

 Stage 1

-The grievance will be acknowledged in writing, using the Stage 1 individual or collective grievance acknowledgement letter and provisional timescales advised.
+The grievance will be acknowledged in writing using the Stage 1 individual or collective grievance acknowledgement letter, with provisional timescales advised.
 The letter will be sent within 7 calendar days from receipt of the grievance being raised or progressed.

 Other persons in attendance will normally include: